The Stories' Eater

 Her creative work spans from photography and video editing to digital design, writing and science communication.

 She joined an Italian community of expat women, as an author of blog posts regarding her experience as an expatriate in Finland.
 You can find it here at Donne che Emigrano all'Estero (written in Italian).
+It's a collaboration on a voluntary basis.

 Academia